CASE STUDY: OMADA ONBOARDING

 My role

-As the content designer, I led content strategy and execution, partnering closely with product design, product management, and UX research.
+I led content strategy and execution, partnering closely with product design, product management, and UX research.

 Process